leezl/cse680/PA04/README.md

 Project 04: Blender and Model Loading
 ========================================
 This project is based on the previous Project, PA03.

-CONTROLS:
-Right Click: brings up menu: Start/Stop Spin and Quit
-Left Click: Reverses Spin
-Up Arrow/D: Increases Spin Speed
-Down Arrow/A: Decreases Spin Speed (can go negative)
-Left Arrow: Spins left
-Right Arrow: Spins right
-Space/S: Reverses Spin
+Current reads in the filename with cin...probably get to chaning that before turn in.

 The assigned alterations are to add the following:
 1.)
 Create a model in Blender and export the OBJ file.
 2.)
 Model Loading: Write a model loader that can load your OBJ from Part 1 into your program.

-Should have added:
-An object class for storing the model matrices, buffer indices, and display stuff.
+SO...the program tries to point the camera at the object wherever it is.
+But it doesn't back up at the moment (ie the camera may appear inside the object).
+The object class tries to handle loading storing, and drawing the object.
+Kind of inefficient.

 The following is still true: